mhaseebtariq/doppel-speller/README.md

 * Finally, the trained model is used to match the remaining titles
 * Test set predictions accuracy (run `make get-predictions-accuracy` to calculate the following)

-##### Error matrix:
+##### Accuracy on the evaluation data set for the "example" data:
 ```
-True Positives          5954
-True Negatives          3731
-False Positives         46
-False Negatives         269 ⃰
+Correctly matched titles            5948
+Incorrectly matched titles          220 ⃰
+Correctly marked as not-found       3798
+Incorrectly marked as not-found     34
 ```
-`*` The model is biased against "false positives", therefore, there are more "false negatives".
-This can be affected by tweaking the `FALSE_POSITIVE_PENALTY_FACTOR` setting in [settings.py](./doppelspeller/settings.py)
+`*` The model is already biased against "false positives".
+To have even fewer false positives, tweak the `FALSE_POSITIVE_PENALTY_FACTOR` setting in [settings.py](./doppelspeller/settings.py)

 #### `make closest-search-single-title title='PRO teome plc SCIs'`
 Alias of `closest_search_single_title` in [cli.py](./doppelspeller/cli.py)